ornellion/100DaysOfCode/round2-log.md

 I had to take a week off from coding for personal reasons.
 I debated with starting over however completing the Web Development foundations within this round was one of my aims for these 50 days and if I keep going every day until 1st May, I'll have completed it and be able to focus on JavaScript for the next round.
 I feel like being a perfectionist and expecting things to go a particular way is how I've stopped for longer periods in the past.

 Today I completed the HTML structure of the Portfolio as I feel it's relatively simple and so a holistic approach will be better.
 It's more the CSS and getting the resources exactly how I want them that might be fiddly but this is an overally simple project.
 I'm excited to get stuck in again 💪

+---

+### Day 42: April 23, 2024

+**Today's Progress**:

+- freeCodeCamp: Continued the **Personal Portfolio Webpage** Project

+**Thoughts**:

+One day centering a div will be second nature and won't take quite as long 😅 Progress has been made!
+9/11 of the tests have been passed and I'm about 30% done.
+The project section will be the most fiddly purely because it has the most resources and links but shouldn't take much longer.
+It's been a good way of getting back into coding regularly.